-Regardless of our adventures, we always have a water bottle with us.
+Regardless of our adventures, we always have water bottles with us.
 Our staff spends a lot of time recreating in the sunshine, and as such we’re constantly drinking water to stay hydrated.
-While some might make a case for single-use bottles, most of us agree that a reusable bottle is better for the environment (and our wallets).

 The Best Water Bottles of 2024